Rishitrishi95/MultiValueDictionary/README.md

 #ITEMS: Returns all keys in the dictionary and all of their members.
 Returns nothing if there are none.
 Order is not guaranteed.

+#BATCHPROCESS: Send all the commands you want to execute in a text file as new lines, Executes all the commnads in the file.